-We may also use your information to contact you about our own and third-parties' goods and services that may be of interest to you.
+We may also use your information to contact you about our own and third parties' goods and services that may be of interest to you.
 AANA confirms that it will not sell or trade its membership data without the prior approval of the AANA Board of Directors.
-If you do not want us to use your information in this way, you may opt-out of these contacts by notifying us.
-For more information, see Choices About How We Use and Disclose Your Information section below.
+If you do not want us to use your information in this way, you may opt out of these contacts by notifying us.
+For more information, see the Choices About How We Use and Disclose Your Information section below.

 Disclosure of Your Information